DeepSoftwareAnalytics/CodeCriticModel/README.md

 * We construct a high-quality open-source critique dataset CodeCriticData with eight-dimensional critiques on code quality including correctness, efficiency, and readability.

+* We conduct an extensive empirical study using CodeCriticData to assess the code quality evaluation ability of existing mainstream LLMs.

-* We present CodeCritic, a novel approach for code quality evaluation using large language models, which can generate useful critiques on code quality and help code optimization.
+* We present CodeCritic, a novel approach for code quality evaluation using large language models, which can generate better code quality critiques.

-* We conduct extensive experiments including human evaluation to verify the effectiveness of CodeCritic.
-We also experiment with five programming languages and reveal the cross-language generalizability of CodeCritic.
+*  We conduct extensive experiments to verify the effectiveness of CodeCritic, including both automated and human evaluation.
+Additionally, we test CodeCritic across five programming languages, demonstrating its cross-language generalizability.

 ## Source code